 New Mexico Lottery Funded Scholarship

 The value the state places on educational attainment is epitomized by the New Mexico Funded Scholarship program.
 The New Mexico Lottery Funded Scholarship pays for students to attend a state college tuition-free.
 All resident New Mexican high school students with at least a 2.5 GPA are eligible for a New Mexico Lottery Scholarship, which pays for eight semesters of tuition beginning with the students second semester.
-Since the program’s inception, over 61,000 students have attended college through the New Mexico lottery funded scholarship.
+Since the program’s inception, more than 82,000 students have attended college and graduated through the New Mexico lottery funded scholarship.

 More than 118,000 students attend elementary, middle and high schools in the metro area’s school districts.
-The Albuquerque Public School (APS) district is the 25th largest system in the nation, with more than 89,000 students, 139 schools and 14,000 employees.
+The Albuquerque Public School (APS) district is one of the largest system in the nation, with more than 83,000 students, 144 schools and 12,000 employees.

-Preparing students for college is a strong priority for APS; its students earned more than $45 million in scholarships in 2009.
 APS offers its students the opportunity to participate in its highly successful charter school program that specializes in areas such as mathematics, digital media, arts and sciences and more.
-APS continually invests in its infrastructure; from a total budget of $1.2 billion, almost 25 percent is dedicated to facility improvements and new construction.

-The public school districts in Rio Rancho, Belen, and Los Lunas make up over 29,000 students.
+The public school districts in Rio Rancho, Belen, and Los Lunas make up nearly 30,000 students.
 The International School at Mesa del Sol is an accepted International Baccalaureate (IB) candidate school for grades K through 12.
 The IB school program is taught in over 3,000 schools in 139 countries to prepare students for a rapidly globalizing world.

 There are many private schools located throughout the Albuquerque area, offering prospective students a wide array of options.
 Approximately 13 percent of Albuquerque’s children attend private or parochial schools in the community.
 The Albuquerque Academy, located on 312 acres in Northeast Albuquerque, offers a first-rate education for students in grades 6 through 12.
 Accredited by the National Association of Independent Schools, the school was recently ranked as the fifth best independent high school in the nation by bestcolleges.com.
 Albuquerque Academy has an endowment of more than $177 million.
 Menaul School is an independent, values-based 6th-12th grade day and boarding school, giving students a diverse intellectual, cultural and personal educational experience.
 Bosque School and Sandia Preparatory School, both accredited by the National Association for Independent Schools, are college preparatory schools that offer challenging academic programs.
 Other private schools in Albuquerque offering a 6th-12th grade education include St. Pius and Hope Christian, among many others.